suren-m/tfw/README.md

         # clone
         git clone ghttps://github.com/suren-m/tfw.git

+        # cd into the repo
+        cd tfw

+        # We will be using the fictional company `contoso` for labs
-        # cd into the labs folder
+        # cd into the contoso folder
-        cd labs
+        cd contoso

         # All set for now, get started with the labs when instructed
     ```